Cookies needed for the website to work and provide a good and safe user experience.

 Where culture stumps are used, we see a lower proportion of cultural remains damaged by regeneration activities.
 A culture stump is a 1.3-meter-high stump that is used as a marking at the cultural heritage site.

 In all parts of the country, the level of damage is lowest where culture stumps are placed correctly, i.e. outside and around the cultural heritage site.
-The levels of serious damage in 2021 where culture stumps were placed correctly was between 0-2 percent.
-The proportion of cultural remains with correctly placed cultural stumps has a large regional variation, from 37 percent in northern Norrland to 5 percent in Götaland.
+The levels of serious damage in 2022 where culture stumps were placed correctly was between 1-3 percent.
+The proportion of cultural remains with correctly placed cultural stumps has a large regional variation, from 38 percent in southern Norrland to 3 percent in Götaland.

-Where culture stumps have been used in any form, 93% of cultural remains have neither damage nor serious damage.
+When culture stumps have been used in any form, 92% of cultural remains have neither damage nor serious damage.

-More than half, 54 percent, of surrounding consideration areas (protected area around a cultural heritage site) suffer damage or serious damage during regeneration felling.
-Soil scarification is the single most important cause of damage, with soil scarification causing damage to consideration areas in 35 percent of cultural heritage sites in southern Sweden (Svealand and Götaland)
+Around 40% of surrounding consideration areas (protected area around a cultural heritage site) suffer damage or serious damage during regeneration felling.
+Soil scarification is the single most important cause of damage, it causes almost 33 percent damage and serious damage in Svealand and Götaland.

-Planting has been undertaken on almost one in five cultural heritage sites in Götaland.
-In other parts of the country, less than one in twenty cultural heritage sites are affected by planting.
+Planting on cultural remains is common in Götaland.
+It has occurred on every sixth cultural heritage sites in Götaland, every seventh in Svealand and fewer than every tenth in southern and northern Norrland.
 Planting does not mean that the sites are damaged directly but increases the risk of damage in the future.
 Planting also reduces the visibility of the remains.

-Cultural heritage stump: a 1,3-meter-high stump used for marking of the cultural heritage site
+A 1,3-meter-high stump used for marking of the cultural heritage site.

 The survey is included in the Official Statistics of Sweden.

 Cultural heritage sites includes all historical-cultural values.
 A site might be damaged by several damage causes.
 The highest degree of damage decides a site`s overall degree of damage.